Why Do Fragrance Oils Form Crystals?

 1. Store Oils at a Stable, Moderate Temperature

-• Keep oils away from heat sources (like radiators or windowsills) and avoid cold, damp storage areas.
+Keep oils away from heat sources such as radiators or windowsills.

 2. Seal Bottles Tightly

-• Make sure the bottle caps are securely fastened after each use to avoid air exposure, which can encourage separation and crystallization.
+Ensure caps are securely fastened after each use to reduce air exposure, which can encourage separation and crystallization.

 Proper Storage and Shelf Life of Fragrance Oils